 How - Following a strong external endorsement and recommendation made on behalf of PMGY, Akeley Wood reached out to PMGY in the months before their trip to Sri Lanka was scheduled.
 This was around early springtime of 2018 with the school scheduled to head to Sri Lanka in the summer of 2018.
 PMGY were prompt, efficient and pro-active in communications with Akeley Wood and putting the wheels in motion to ensure that a 17 day expedition in Sri Lanka could be assembled together that would meet the trip objectives of the school.
 This included PMGY happily travelling to Akeley Wood for a range of face to face meetings and information sessions with the senior leadership team and interested parents and students at the school and then putting into action what Akeley Wood wished to achieve from the trip.
 Once the trip was confirmed, PMGY ensured they provided a structured pre-departure service throughout to make the process as hassle-free as possible for Akeley Wood.
 As a result, this transitioned into Akeley Wood getting everything they wanted from their time in Sri Lanka and having their trip expectations resoundingly met with PMGY.

 The core of the sample overseas school trip with PMGY to Sri Lanka will be centred around the volunteering schedule and making a positive impact in the local community.
-The core projects within the sample itinerary that students will be completing volunteer work in is renovation, teaching English and sea turtle conservation.
+The core projects within the sample itinerary that students will be completing volunteer work in is the renovation, teaching English and sea turtle conservation.
 It is important to note that we also have childcare and medical volunteer opportunities in Sri Lanka.
-As a result, should you wish to tailor your volunteer schedule to include these aspects then this can easily be arranged.
+As a result, your volunteer schedule can be tailored to include these aspects.
 Consequently, the sample itinerary and volunteer options included within can be amended to a bespoke Sri Lanka expedition for your school.

 English Teaching - PMGY’s English Teaching volunteer programme in Sri Lanka encourages students to develop a skill that will help them to achieve their future goals.
 Conversing with fluent, native English speakers greatly improves their language skills, essential for future employment.
 Sri Lanka’s education system is pretty impressive for a developing country of its size.
 Universal public education is available from the age of 6 to the age of 18.
 However, many government schools, particularly in rural areas, receive minimal government funding – especially considering the size of the communities they are expected to serve.
 The facilities at the schools are very basic, particularly the classrooms that get extremely cramped as average class sizes are around 40 to 60 children.